apache/mesos/site/source/blog/2016-02-02-mesos-0-27-0-released.md

 * [[MESOS-191]](https://issues.apache.org/jira/browse/MESOS-191): _Multiple disk_ support to allow for disk IO intensive applications to achieve reliable, high performance.

 * [[MESOS-4085]](https://issues.apache.org/jira/browse/MESOS-4085): Flexible roles with the introduction of _implicit roles_.
-It deprecates the whiltelist functionality that was implemented by specifying `--roles` during master startup to provide a static list of roles.
+It deprecates the whitelist functionality that was implemented by specifying `--roles` during master startup to provide a static list of roles.

 * [[MESOS-2353]](https://issues.apache.org/jira/browse/MESOS-2353): Performance improvement of the state endpoint for large clusters.